mongodb/docs/source/includes/list-table-alert-notification-methods-org.rst

        acknowledge.
 Informational alerts like |a-service| user has joined the organization can't use this notification method.

-       |service| users can acknowledge PagerDuty alerts only from the
+       Acknowledge PagerDuty alerts from the PagerDuty dashboard.
-       PagerDuty dashboard.

    * - Datadog